Early Detection and Diagnosis Project Award

 Early detection and diagnosis (ED&D) research seeks to detect and diagnose consequential precancerous changes and cancer at the earliest possible point at which an intervention might be made, reducing the burden of late-stage disease.

-ED&D projects will support discovery and translational/clinical research which is mindful of the clinical and population context.
+Early Detection and Diagnosis Project Awards will support discovery and translational/clinical research which is mindful of the clinical and population context.

 The remit of these awards includes: